Moremar/tuto-angular/README.txt

 --------------

 Many apps use sessions for authentication.
-Session are objects created in the backend once the user enters his credentials.
+Session are an object that is created in the backend once the user enters his credentials.
 The backend then "knows" the client as long as the session is open.

 With Angular we cannot use this mechanism, since frontend and backend are totallyy decorrelated.